Th3R3p0/AutoSec4WebApps/README.md

 To use:

 1. git clone https://github.com/Th3R3p0/AutoSec4WebApps.git
-2. download and run Metasploitable which contains Mutillidae 1 - https://sourceforge.net/projects/metasploitable/
+2. download and run Metasploitable 2 which contains Mutillidae and other vulnerable web apps - https://sourceforge.net/projects/metasploitable/files/Metasploitable2/
 3. modify config.json file to include the correct URL, domain and path of your Mutillidae web server
 4. create a virtualenv and activate it
 5. pip install -r requirements.txt
-6. from AutoSec3WebApps directory run: pytest tests/test_*.py
+6. from AutoSec4WebApps directory run: pytest tests/test_*.py
-7. You can modify the config.json seclevel to level 1 or level 5.
-Level 5 is the most secure level of mutillidae and Level 1 is the most insecure.
-All tests will fail on level 1 and all but 1 test will pass on level 5.
+7. You can modify the config.json seclevel to level 0, 1 or 5.
+Level 5 is the most secure level of mutillidae and Level 0 is the most insecure.
+All tests will fail on level 0 and all but 1 test will pass on level 5.